mttwhlly/hyde/louie/_posts/1998-09-06-mentoring.md

 ¶ More than any design I create, I hope to have a lasting impact in the lives of others through developing meaningful relationships with them.

 ¶ When I was 13, my family moved from the U.S. to Brazil to volunteer at New Horizons Youth Ranch - a program for children in need.
 I became a staff member & lived there for over 10 years.
-My time there impacted my life more than any experience I've had since.
-It changed the way I view the world & no matter where I go or what I do, I carry the example of compassion, service & family the Ranch was & is to so many children very close to my heart.
+My time there changed the way I view the world & is still very dear to my heart.